runemalm/OpenDDD.NET/docs/gettingstarted.rst

     using System.Threading;
     using System.Threading.Tasks;
     using Microsoft.AspNetCore.WebUtilities;
+    using OpenDDD.Application;
-    using DDD.Application;
+    using OpenDDD.Domain.Model.BuildingBlocks.Aggregate;
-    using DDD.Domain.Model.BuildingBlocks.Aggregate;
+    using OpenDDD.Domain.Model.BuildingBlocks.Entity;
-    using DDD.Domain.Model.BuildingBlocks.Entity;
+    using OpenDDD.Domain.Model.Error;
-    using DDD.Domain.Model.Error;
+    using OpenDDD.Domain.Model.Validation;
-    using DDD.Domain.Model.Validation;
+    using OpenDDD.Infrastructure.Ports.Email;
-    using DDD.Infrastructure.Ports.Email;
+    using OpenDDD.Infrastructure.Ports.PubSub;
     using Domain.Model.Realm;
     using ContextDomainModelVersion = Domain.Model.DomainModelVersion;
     using SaltClass = Domain.Model.User.Salt;